-- A Community Grants Program which awards more than $1 million each year, in grants of up to $150,000.
-Each fall, we accept requests-for-proposals for Community Grants and then conduct a rigorous process of site visits and application reviews to select grantees.
-College Spark has awarded more than 100 Community Grants totaling more than $18 million.
-Information about our Community Grants guidelines, application deadlines, and past recipients is available on our Community Grants Program page.
+- An Outcomes Acceleration Fund which awards more than $1 million each year, in grants of up to $150,000.
+College Spark has awarded more than 100 Outcomes Acceleration Grants totaling more than $20 million.
+Information about the Fund guidelines, application process, and past recipients is available on the Outcomes Acceleration Fund page.

 - Ready to Rise is a new initiative investing nearly $3.4 million over five years to help low-income students stay on track and graduate from college.
 The cohort-based program, which emphasizes peer support, will serve 1,000 students from three Washington communities as they attend colleges throughout the state.

 - Our Guided Pathways Initiative invests more than $7 million over eight years to make system-level changes that will provide students with more clarity on how to navigate the path to a desired degree.
 Ten community and technical colleges have been selected to implement the program.

 - The College-Ready Math Initiative invests $12 million over seven years to help low-income students graduate from high school with strong math skills and avoid remediation in college.
 The initiative includes a variety of evidence-based strategies and programs designed to help students improve their scores on the 11th grade Smarter Balanced Assessment, which measures achievement on Common Core State Standards and which can ensure automatic placement into college-level classes.